 Interested in learning more about the field of advancement?
-We offer a handful of student positions throughout the year.
+We offer several rewarding student positions throughout the year.

-Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Student Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great work option for students.
+Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Student Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great year-round work option for students.
 The center provides meaningful work that supports the mission of the university.
 Annual Fund gifts made through phonathon efforts support scholarships and fellowships, elevate the student experience, enhance collaboration in academic programs, recruit and retain notable faculty, facilitate groundbreaking research, and much more!

-The Call Center has more than 70 undergraduate and graduate students on staff whose degree programs include political science, biology, psychology, occupational therapy, biomedical engineering, and more.
-The center is open year-round, and callers speak to more than 50,000 alumni, parents, and friends each year to build relationships, update demographic information, and secure annual financial support.
-Students earn a starting wage of $10.30 per hour with an opportunity for monthly bonuses by calling alumni, parents, and friends of WashU and asking for their financial support.
-In addition, the center can accommodate students’ academic and personal schedules with flexible work hours.
+The Engagement Center has more than 70 undergraduate and graduate student fundraisers on staff whose degree programs include political science, biology, psychology, occupational therapy, biomedical engineering, and more.
+Fundraisers connect with more than 50,000 WashU alumni, parents, and friends each year to build relationships, update demographic information, and secure annual financial support.
+Students earn a starting wage of $10.30 per hour with an opportunity for monthly bonuses and are offered flexible working hours and arrangements (with remote/hybrid options) to accommodate academic and personal schedules.

 For more information, email Victoria Taylor.

 As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 8–10, 2022), Reunion at Commencement (May 19–21, 2022), and WashU Reunion 5th–45th (June 10–12, 2022).

 In this paid position, students help University Advancement staff with event planning, management, and execution to ensure fun, successful events for all alumni.
 Students also have the opportunity to meet and talk with the many prominent alumni who return to celebrate their WashU Reunions.